Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Hybrid Model Design

 \subsection{Random Forest for Scalar Parameters}

-Plasma parameters (magnetic field magnitude, total ion temperature, position in X GSE) with dimensions (1, 40) are processed using a Random Forest classifier.
+Plasma parameters (magnetic field magnitude, ion denssity, ion velocity in X GSE, total ion temperature, position in X GSE) with dimensions (1, 40) are processed using a Random Forest classifier.
 The dimension 40 represents the 3-minute labeled interval with resolution of 4.5 seconds.
 These parameters are averaged in each labeled interval and are inputs into Random Forest model as scalar values.
-This ensemble method constructs 100 decision trees using bootstrap aggregation and random feature selection at each split.
+This ensemble method constructs 30 decision trees using bootstrap aggregation and random feature selection at each split.
 This randomness helps reduce overfitting and improves generalization.
 By aggregating the predictions of many diverse trees, random forests achieve higher accuracy and robustness compared to single decision trees.
 Figure \ref{fig:cnnmodel} shows the details of Random Forest model with the plasma parameters as input.

 For each 3-minute interval, we compute average values of the three input parameters.
-The Random Forest model builds 100 decision trees based on these averaged quantities, capturing the characteristic parameter ranges associated with each magnetospheric region.
+The Random Forest model builds the decision trees based on these averaged quantities, capturing the characteristic parameter ranges associated with each magnetospheric region.
 This approach proves particularly effective for the discrete parameter boundaries that often distinguish plasma environments.
-This model achieves 99\% accuracy on the validation data.
+This model achieves 98\% accuracy on the validation data.